dftjr/can-of-books-frontend/README.md

 # Time Estimates
 <!-- For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature: -->

-Name of feature: Foundation of app setup
+Name of feature: Setup and foundation

 Estimate of time needed to complete: 30min